 Based in Heald Green

 Hi, I’m Claire, your local personal travel counsellor.
-I live in Heald Green, Cheshire, with my husband and our children – Daisy, Darcy, and my step-sons James & Alfie.
+I live in Heald Green, Cheshire, with my partner Paul, and two daughter, Daisy and Darcy

 I’m independent travel expert with over 27 years’ experience in the travel industry.

 Whatever your holiday plans are, it’s important to make sure that you have a real human connection in there.
 Someone who will take ownership to ensure you get everything you need, not just from travelling to your hotspot destination, but also making sure that all the planning and preparation that goes on beforehand is seamless.

 I take care of everything from navigating the latest advice to helping you plan your perfect trip – preparing all your travel documents to make sure your journey runs smoothly.

 Leaving you with the only thing left to do – pack!
 I’ll also be available for you 24/7 whilst you are in resort.

 I have been lucky enough to have travelled extensively and have first-hand experience of most of Europe, Asia, in particular Thailand, South Africa, The Caribbean and the USA.
 I have experienced luxury resorts, family friendly accommodation, as well as various styles of UK staycations from lodges, caravans, and boating holidays.